IronFall: Invasion

 IRONFALL Invasion is a third-person shooter video game developed and published by VD-dev for the Nintendo 3DS.
-The game was released in Europe and Australasia on February 13, 2015 and in North America on February 26, 2015.
+The game was released in Europe and Australia on February 13, 2015 and in North America on February 26, 2015.
 It was primarily developed in assembly language.
 The game was VD-dev's first original work, having primarily worked on licensed titles as well as games for Ubisoft and Atari in the past.
 A Nintendo Switch version was released on November 28th, 2024.

 Development

 Details on IRONFALL Invasion were first shared on October 17, 2013 by Nintendo Everything.
 The game was shown as a tech demo on November 4, 2013.

 On January 14, 2015, the game was revealed during a Nintendo Direct presentation and was confirmed to be out February 2015 as a free-to-start title for all Nintendo 3DS users, with enhanced support for the New Nintendo 3DS console.
 The free-to-start version allows players limited access to the multiplayer campaign, whilst only making the first map in the single-player campaign playable until a certain point.
 The game gives the player the choice to purchase the full version of each campaign independently, or both campaigns collectively.

 On September 13 2022, IRONFALL Invasion was officially revealed for Nintendo Switch in collaboration with IGS showcasing HD visuals and new gameplay mechanics.
 The Nintendo Switch version was released on November 28, 2024 via Nintendo eShop, and unlike the Nintendo 3DS version it is now buy-to-play, and the single player and multiplayer campaigns cannot be purchased independently.